trelau/pyOCCT/README.md

     from OCCT.TopoDS import TopoDS_Shape

-Binaries for SMESH and NETGEN are already included in the prebuilt OCCT distribution.
+Binaries for SMESH and Netgen are already included in the prebuilt OCCT distribution.

 Navigate to the *examples* folder and run: